Uniform Asymptotic Inference and the Bootstrap After Model Selection: Examples

 \section{Examples}

 We present empirical examples that support the theory developed in the previous sections, and also suggest that there is much room to refine and expand our current set of results.
 The first two subsections examine a low-dimensional problem setting that is covered by our theory.
 The last two look at substantial departures from this theoretical framework, the heteroskedastic and high-dimensional settings, respectively.
-In all examples, the LAR algorithm is used for variable selection; results with the FS and lasso paths would be roughly similar.
-Also in all examples, though this is not explicitly stated, the computed p-values are a test of whether the target population value is 0.
+In all examples, the LAR algorithm was used for variable selection and associated inferences; results with the FS and lasso paths were roughly similar.
+Also, in all examples, where not explicitly stated otherwise, the computed p-values are a test of whether the target population value is 0.

 It may be worth discussing two potentially common reactions to our experimental setups, especially for the low-dimensional problems described in the next subsections.
 First, our plug-in statistic uses $s_Y^2$ as an estimate for $\sigma^2$; why not use an estimate from the full least squares model of $Y$ on $X$, since this would be less conservative?
 While experiments (not shown) confirm that this works in low-dimensional regression problems, such an estimate becomes anti-conservative as the number of variables grows (particularly, irrelevant ones), and is obviously not applicable in high-dimensional problems.
 Therefore, we stick with the simple estimate $s_Y^2$, as this is always applicable and always conservative.